tuarua/WebViewANE/README.md

 * Unzip the contents of cef_binaries.zip into the bin folder of your AIRSDK.
 * Copy the contents of the "cef_sharp_libs" folder into the bin folder of your AIRSDK.

 The location of this will vary depending on your IDE or.
 These dlls and other cef files need to reside in the folder where adl.exe is run from.
-* For release builds, these files need to be packaged in the same folder as your exe
 * CEF was built with MS Visual Studio 2013.
 As such your machine (and user's machines) will need to have Microsoft Visual C++ 2013 Redistributable (x86) runtime installed. https://github.com/cefsharp/CefSharp/wiki/Frequently-asked-questions#Including_vcredist
 * This ANE was built with MS Visual Studio 2015.
-As such your machine (and user's machines) will need to have Microsoft Visual C++ 2015 Redistributable (x86) runtime installed.
-Windows 10 machines will have this but perhaps not Windows 7. https://www.microsoft.com/en-us/download/details.aspx?id=48145
+As such your machine (and user's machines) will need to have Microsoft Visual C++ 2015 Redistributable (x86) runtime installed. https://www.microsoft.com/en-us/download/details.aspx?id=48145

+* For release builds, these files need to be packaged in the same folder as your exe.
+It is highly recommended you package your app for release using an installer.
+Please see the win_installer folder for an example Inno Setup project which handles .NET and MSVC2013 and MSV2015 dependencies.

 * The Cef view and processes can only be attached once to your app.
 Therefore only one instance can be created and used.

 ## OSX